leokabayashi/RoyalePowerBI/README.md

 >This is a "Fan Content", provided as-is and free of charge, as per Supercell's "Fan Content Polcy".
 SuperCell is not responsible for or supported this material in any way.

 ## Objectives
-This is intended for PowerBI Beginners willinig to use the recently released (August 15th 2018) official Clash Royale® API (https://twitter.com/ClashRoyale/status/1029741854529658880).
+This is intended for PowerBI Beginners willing to use the recently released (August 15th 2018) official Clash Royale® API (https://twitter.com/ClashRoyale/status/1029741854529658880).

+It's a mini-tutorial with sample Power BI Report included.

 This will be improved overtime, feedback and community improvements are welcome.
 This first release connects to a single data source, but it's easy to add data from other API endpoints provided by SuperCell®.